General Meeting of Shareholders

 Representatives must make their own travel and hotel arrangements.
 SWIFT is unable to give financial assistance to representatives.

-Functioning of the General Meeting and voting rules
+Functioning of the General Meeting

 The Chairman of the Board of Directors, or in his or her absence the Deputy Chairman of the Board of Directors, shall be the Chairman of the General Meeting.
 At the start of the General Meeting, the Secretary and two vote tellers are formally appointed.